Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

-In event-driven stock forecasting, there are two challenges regarding the indicator data sources: (1) the low reliability of a single source; (2) the ignorance of interactions and correlations among multiple sources.
-Zhang et al. \cite{zhang2018improving} proposed a coupled matrix and tensor factorization approach to solve these two challenges.
-The whole forecasting process can be summarized as the quantitative feature matrix, matrix construction, events and sentiments extraction, and coupled matrix and tensor factorization.
-The model can properly fill in the missing values in the sparse tensor to forecast market movements with factorized low-rank matrices.
+In the field of event-driven stock forecasting, there are two key issues related to the use of indicator data sources: (1) the low reliability of individual sources and (2) the lack of understanding of the interactions and correlations among multiple sources.
+To address these challenges, Zhang et al. \cite{zhang2018improving} developed a coupled matrix and tensor factorization approach.
+This approach involves the creation of a quantitative feature matrix, the construction of a matrix, the extraction of events and sentiments, and the application of coupled matrix and tensor factorization.
+The resulting model is able to effectively fill in missing values in sparse tensors, allowing for accurate forecasting of market movements through the use of factorized low-rank matrices.

-The stock movement prediction is challenging in highly stochastic stock markets.
-To solve this problem, Xu and Cohen \cite{xu2018stock} proposed a novel deep generative model called Stocknet jointly exploiting text and price signals to predict the sixth day's stock movement using the Twitter data and price data of the previous five days.
-This model consists of three parts: Market Information Encoder (MIE), which encodes tweets and prices; Variational Movement Decoder (VMD), which decodes stock movements; Attentive Temporal Auxiliary (ATA), which is to integrate temporal losses through an attention mechanism.
+Stock movement prediction is challenging in highly stochastic stock markets.
+To solve this problem, Xu and Cohen \cite{xu2018stock} have proposed a solution through their novel deep generative model, Stocknet.
+This model utilizes both text and price signals from Twitter data and the previous five days' price data to predict the stock movement on the sixth day.
+The Stocknet model is composed of three parts: the Market Information Encoder (MIE), which encodes tweets and prices; the Variational Movement Decoder (VMD), which decodes stock movements; and the Attentive Temporal Auxiliary (ATA), which integrates temporal losses through an attention mechanism.